FartyPants/DynaChat/README.md

 # DynaChat
-WebUI extension for structured chat where you can change the history (previous responses) at any time
+WebUI extension for structured chat where you can dynamically change the history (previous responses) at any time

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/Q5Q5MOB4M)